Sydney Sixers: 2014–2015: BBL04

 The Sixers put their BBL03 campaign behind them, signing some new faces whilst retaining the more experienced core group of players.
-The Sixers looked very good throughout the entire regular season winning five games, losing two games (to Perth Scorchers and Adelaide Strikers) in regular time and losing an absolutely enthralling Super Over to the Melbourne Stars.
+The Sixers performed well throughout the entire regular season winning five games, losing two games (to Perth Scorchers and Adelaide Strikers) in regular time and losing a Super Over to the Melbourne Stars.

 Coming up against the Strikers in Adelaide (to whom they had already lost to in the season) they were able to get the job done easily in the end.
 Some big hitting (Nic Maddinson – 85 runs) set up a 4/181 score line before the bowlers were able to rip through the Strikers batting order, all-out for 94 runs.
 With a very poor record against the Perth Scorchers (aside from the BBL01 Big Final victory), the Sixers opened proceedings at Manuka Oval in Canberra for the 4th edition of the "Big Final".
 Some early wickets made it hard going for the Sixers with skipper Moises Henriques scoring a well-made 77 (before being run-out on the final delivery).
 The Scorchers steadily continued to pile on the runs with wickets in hand.
 Needing 8 runs off the final over, Brett Lee put in arguably his best Twenty20 performance in his final game of professional cricket.
 His first ball was expertly paddled for runs before Lee began to sting the opposition.
 With three balls remaining the Scorchers were destined to win with one needed.
-However, Lee wouldn't go away taking back-to-back wickets.
+However, Lee would not go away, taking back-to-back wickets.
 Still requiring one more run, with Lee on a hat-trick, Yasir Arafat was able to flick the ball off his pads and the batsmen were able to scamper through for a single after the throw to the bowler's end was too hard for Henriques to catch and effect the run-out which would have brought the game to a Super Over.

 2016–2017: BBL06

 The Sixers finished third on the BBL ladder after eight regular season games.

 In the semi-final at the Gabba against the Brisbane Heat, captain Moises Henriques was the Player of the Match after the Sixers defeated the Heat in a Super Over.

 The Sixers travelled to Perth for the Big Final after the first-placed Scorchers defeated the Melbourne Stars in their semi-final.
 However, the Sydney Sixers fell short at the last hurdle, losing the Big Bash League final to the Scorchers by nine wickets at the WACA Ground.

-It was the second time in three years the Sixers made the final against the Scorchers but couldn't grasp the title.
+It was the second time in three years the Sixers made the final against the Scorchers but could not grasp the title.